Franco Borruto

-Franco Borruto is an Italian professor, author and gynecologist resident since many years in Monte Carlo, Principality of Monaco.
+Franco Borruto is an Italian professor, author and gynecologist resident for many years in Monte Carlo, Principality of Monaco.
+His career combines academic medicine with cultural diplomacy and international collaboration, particularly in fostering relations between Monaco and the Baltic states.

 Career

-In May 2002, he was appointed Professor of Gynecology and Obstetrics in the University of Verona.
-Until September 2010 he worked in Verona, Head of the Unit of Pathology and Gynecologic Endocrinology for Adolescents.
-Currently he is member of the “Ordre des Medecins” of Monaco and he exercised for five years (September 2010-October 2015) his activities at the Gynecology Service of the Princess Grace Hospital Centre (CHPG).
+In May 2002, he was appointed Professor of Gynecology and Obstetrics at the University of Verona.
+Until September 2010 he worked in Verona, serving as Head of the Unit of Pathology and Gynecologic Endocrinology for Adolescents.
+He later joined the “Ordre des Médecins” of Monaco and from September 2010 to October 2015 worked at the Gynecology Service of the Princess Grace Hospital Centre (CHPG).

-He is the author of more than 300 publications and 8 monographs.
-He is the Editor of the book “HPV and Cervical cancer” (Springer, NY).
-He practiced more than 3600 surgical operations.
-He is Honorary Member of the Spanish Society of Gynecologic Echography and Prenatal Diagnosis and of other International and European Scientific Societies.
-He is member of Eurogin and of the International Papillomavirus Society (IPVS).
-The last ten years were dedicated to promote the anti-HPV vaccination for adolescents.
+He is the author of more than 500 publications and eight monographs.
+He is the editor of the book HPV and Cervical cancer (Springer, NY).
+He has performed more than 3,600 surgical operations and is an honorary member of the Spanish Society of Gynecologic Echography and Prenatal Diagnosis and several international and European scientific societies.
+He is also a member of Eurogin and the International Papillomavirus Society (IPVS).
+His work over the last decade has particularly promoted anti-HPV vaccination for adolescents.

+Since October 2015 he has also been Consultant in health policy for the Government of Monaco.

+International scientific and cultural engagement

+In the 1980s, while at the University of Padua, Borruto supported initiatives that brought together medical specialists from Eastern and Western Europe at conferences in Venice, which continued for more than two decades.

+After the fall of the Berlin Wall, he established links with Lithuania, Latvia and Estonia, encouraging participation in international medical congresses and cultural events.
+In 2017, he founded the Monaco Baltic States Association (MBSA) to promote scientific and cultural cooperation between Monaco and the Baltic States.

+MBSA events have included the Song of the Baltic concert in Monaco in 2017, performed by pianist Mūza Rubackytė under the patronage of Prince Albert II of Monaco, and the 2018 European gynecology congress in Riga, where the Latvian Ministry of Health presented a commemorative plaque to Monaco.

+Between 2020 and 2025, despite the COVID-19 pandemic, Borruto continued to promote Baltic–Monaco cooperation through medical missions and cultural exchanges.
+In March 2025, he participated in the 16th Congress of the European Society of Gynecology in Riga.